 Private grants may have a slightly different application process than federal ones.
 Sometimes it'll be as easy as filling out a form.
 Other times it may involve writing an essay or providing proof of your income [source: Grants.gov].
 The application process can be frustrating at times, but remember that these grants were created to help people like you.
 The payoff is almost always worth it, and perseverance is very often the key to success.
 Always double check your applications.
 You may even want someone else to look them over before you submit anything.

-For lots more information on grants that are available to single parents, see the links on the next page.
+For lots more information on grants that are available to single parents, see the links below.